 McGahern juggles these viewpoints to alternately distance his protagonist and the reader from the horrors of the book, then invite the reader into Mahoney’s head to witness his pleasures and growth.

-It’s an effective tool and really works to highlight the emotional turmoil of Mahoney’s life by inviting the reader to experience Mahoney’s struggle to defend himself, and his eventual triumph.
+This is a perfect example of using contrasting points of view to enhance a novel.
+It’s an effective tool and really works to highlight the emotional turmoil of Mahoney’s life by inviting the reader to experience the protagonist’s struggle to defend himself, and his eventual triumph.
 At the same time, the third-person chapters serve to show Mahoney’s trauma while not overwhelming the reader with it.

-Having constructed it in second person, Scalzi invites the reader into the novel to directly experience the rude awakening of this supporting actor.
-And it works as a fun device to more fully integrate the audience into the reading experience and more vividly reflect his confusion and curiosity.
+Having constructed the piece in second person, Scalzi invites the reader into the novel to directly experience the rude awakening of this supporting player.
+And it works as a fun device to more fully integrate the audience into the reading experience and vividly reflect his confusion and curiosity.

-A few more books written in the second person PoV are:
+A few more books that use the second-person PoV include: